b2ihealthcare/snow-owl/docs/getting_started/index.md

-= Getting Started
+# Getting Started

-Snow Owl^(R)^ is a highly scalable, open source terminology server and collaborative authoring platform.
+Snow Owl<sup>&reg;</sup> is a highly scalable, open source terminology server and collaborative authoring platform.
 It allows you to store, search and author big volumes of terminology artifacts quickly and efficiently.

 Here are a few use-cases that Snow Owl could be used for: